padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 ### Image differencing

 The pixel values of the Sentinel-1 image are negative.
 This is because the original values were log transformed on the fly.
-The transformation is performed for visualisation purposes as the original pixel values can be very low, making it difficult to visually contrast between pixels.
-To deal with the negative pixel values, the image differencing method is achieved by dividing the after-image by pre-image.
+The transformation is performed for visualisation purposes as the original pixel values can be very low, making it difficult to visually discern between pixels.
+To deal with the negative pixel values, the image differencing method is achieved by dividing the after-flood image by the baseline data.

 ```JavaScript
 var difference = after_filtered.divide(before_filtered);